 Even now, weeks after finishing, I’m not entirely sure who was playing a game and who was being truthful.
 Is there even more beneath the surface to some of them?
 I can only imagine that there are pages and pages of character notes because as you read this story, you can sense that.

-As some of you know, I am a massive lover of stories with characters driving the story, and this one has sparked that love back into me.
-The characters are clever, sometimes too clever, and push their way forward as if they’re the ones writing it—something I’ve found lacking in recent reads.
+As some of you know, I am a massive lover of stories with characters driving the story.
+This one has sparked that love back into me.
+The characters are clever, sometimes too clever; they push their way forward as if they’re the ones writing it—something I’ve found lacking in recent reads.

 In The Atlas Six, however, the fact it is told from various POV’s and they all have their own agendas really paints a story that is multi-sided, you get to objectively make your own assessment—rather than being fed the narrative from one, or even two unreliable narrators.